JohannesBuchner/RainbowLasso/README.rst

 automatically fetches the necessary photometry from publicly available sources (noirlab, vizier).
 Additional input catalog columns are copied to the output and are not uploaded anywhere.
 The output files are directly usable with LePhare (TODO), Cigale (TODO) and GRAHSP.

+Flux errors are also provided.
+If needed, they are conservatively estimated from magnitude errors.

 Prerequisites
 -------------